rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-12-24-Visualizing Fourier Optics.md

 </p>

-$H(f_x, f_y)$ is called **Optical Transfer Function (OTF)** and we see it's only dependent on the pupil lens function.<br /> The \eqref{eq:12} supplies very revealing information because it shows that the lens pupil is acting as a **low pass filter**, removing any spatial frequency of the image higher than:
+$H(f_x, f_y)$ is called **Optical Transfer Function (OTF)** and we see it's only dependent on the pupil lens function.<br /> The expression \eqref{eq:12} supplies very revealing information because it shows that the lens pupil is acting as a **low pass filter**, removing any spatial frequency of the image higher than:

 <p class="math">
 \begin{equation}